 - Finalists attend the prestigious Rolls-Royce Science Prize awards dinner

 Help from the Science Prize team and the Science Learning Centre network is available throughout the competition.
-The closing date for this year is 13th May 2016.

 If you want to find out more about the prize, including regional centres that can provide individual assistance visit the Rolls-Royce science prize page where up to date entry procedures and criteria are available.